inveniosoftware/invenio/docs/getting-started/development-environment.rst

     # pyenv-virtualenvwrapper
     pyenv virtualenvwrapper

-Now, you can create e.g. Python virtual environments using the following
+Now, you can create Python virtual environments using the following
 commands:

 .. code-block:: console